 Olive wood (Olea europaea) with stainless steel and epoxy inlays.

 24 lbs.
 27” x 22” x 3”

-Blue epoxy fills and occupies the interior as a metaphor for amniotic fluid: a medium that cushions, nourishes, and isolates developing life while allowing movement and growth.
-Its translucence evokes water as both substance and condition—an environment that supports life precisely by remaining unseen and unobtrusive.
+Blue epoxy fills and occupies the interior as a metaphor for amniotic fluid: a medium that cushions, nourishes, and manages developing life while allowing movement and growth.
+Its evokes water as both substance and condition—an environment that actively supports life precisely by remaining unobtrusive.
 The epoxy does not bind elements together; it surrounds them, creating a suspended state in which vulnerability and stability coexist.
+Within this fluid field rest two steel spheres, representing fertilized embryos.
+Their solid, reflective surfaces contrast with the surrounding epoxy, emphasizing the distinction between emerging form and sustaining environment.
+Though identical in material, the spheres remain separate, each occupying its own spatial relationship to the vessel that contains them.

+Olive wood (Olea europaea) with stainless steel and epoxy inlays.